MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Or might just be the twentieth attempt at answering an impossible question.

-The Auditor, driving his grey Mazda CX-30 through probability space, his dragonfly drone and mechanical spider recording everything as they had recorded everything across 8.9 trillion timelines, looked once more at the audience of incomplete souls watching from their infinite tiers.
+The Auditor, walking through probability space with measured steps, black trench coat and fedora unchanged across 8.9 trillion timelines, checking his silver pocketwatch as he had checked it across every iteration, looked once more at the audience of incomplete souls watching from their infinite tiers.

 A soldier whose bravery was visible even through corrupted pixels, saluting with an arm that kept dissolving and reforming.